mike-rankin/ESP32-C3_Sensor_Ring/README.md

 * Battery? <br/>

 The original ring is an XXXX that has limited features without any sensors.
 I removed the cap, desoldered the circuit board, pushbutton switch cable and display from the existing board to install the ESP32 sensor board.<br/>  The sensor board is soldered to the processor board with board edge gold pads and programmed with a custom pogo pin CP2104 USB-C board.
+Feel free to [email] (geeksworld@outlook.com) who is the owner of this project for any questions

 ![quarter](https://user-images.githubusercontent.com/4991664/221663001-2fac96d7-cdd7-43dd-9432-7542733127a2.jpg)